gromacs/gromacs/docs/doxygen/lib/modularsimulator.md

 time step integrators, allowing to integrate slower degrees of freedom at a different frequency than faster degrees of freedom.

+#### `ConstraintElement`
+The constraint element is implemented for the two cases of constraining both positions and velocities, and only velocities.
+It does not change the constraint implementation itself, but replaces the legacy `constrain_coordinates` and `constrain_velocities` calls from update.h by elements implementing the ISimulatorElement interface and using the new data management.

 ## Data structures

 ### `StatePropagatorData`